css-materials/course-site/content/homework/webdata/index.md

 **1. Scrape your data with an API or directly.**

+You can scrape anything that interests you, with either method (API or direct scraping).
+Here are some guidelines and suggestions:

 * If you choose to scrape using an API, we strongly recommend selecting an API with an R wrapper for ease of use.
 If you are unsure which API to choose, consider the following options that have been successful for previous students:
   * NYT API
   * Spotify API
   * Manifesto or Census APIs: Tutorials for both can be found in the in-class materials for [Lecture 16](https://computing-soc-sci.netlify.app/syllabus/16.-getting-data-from-the-web-api/).
 Use these tutorials as a foundation and expand upon them.
   * Any examples mentioned in the assigned readings listed in [Lecture 15](https://computing-soc-sci.netlify.app/syllabus/15.-getting-data-from-the-web-scraping/)

-* If you prefer to scrape directly, consider the following sources that have proven successful for past students:
+* If you prefer to scrape directly, consider the following sources that have proven successful for previous students:
   * Presidential Statements: Refer to the in-class tutorial from Lecture 15 and build upon it (e.g., scrape different content from the same website or tackle the challenges at the end of that tutorial).
   * Wikipedia
   * Websites from UChicago (e.g., MACSS website) or other universities